 Conclusions

-Indeed, this makes bamboo the fastest-growing plant, or organism of any kind, on earth.
+Indeed, bamboo is widely recognized as the fastest-growing terrestrial plant.
 Apart from these especially vigorous varieties of timber bamboo, the next fastest-growing plant is probably giant kelp.
 Macrocystis pyrifera grows a little more than two feet a day, reaching a maximum length of around 150 feet over the course of a long growing season.

 Just don’t expect to see bamboo growing like this in your own garden.
 Not that you would want to.
 But unless you live in Costa Rica or Indonesia, it’s probably not going to happen.
 Within the U.S., you might see comparable growth rates in Hawaii or Florida.
 But you’re still not going to set a new world record.